Check Out an Autism Friendly Nature Trail for Your Next Vacation

 North Jupiter Flatwoods Natural Area in Jupiter, Florida

-Back in 2019, the North Jupiter Flatwoods Natural Area was certified as an autism-friendly nature trail.
+In 2019, the North Jupiter Flatwoods Natural Area was certified as an autism-friendly nature trail.
 While the natural area contains one hundred sixty acres, the autism nature trail is only a half-mile long.
-Therefore, an autistic child, or adult, can easily walk along the nature trail.
+Therefore, an autistic child or adult can easily walk along the nature trail.

-This nature trail has been paved to ensure that everyone can walk along it without having difficulties.
-There are signs in place sharing information about the trail, as well as physical barriers to keep everyone safe.
+This nature trail has been paved to ensure everyone can walk along without difficulties.
+There are signs in place sharing information about the trail and physical barriers to keep everyone safe.
 The sensory stations allow everyone to experience every part of this trail through their senses.
 Benches along the nature trail offer places to sit and relax.
 And the swing allows for a little extra downtime when overstimulation occurs.

-These autism nature trails are hopefully just the beginning when it comes to offering autism-friendly options out in nature.
+These autism nature trails are hopefully just the beginning of offering autism-friendly options in nature.
 I would love to help you plan an amazing vacation that includes time spent at one of these nature trails.
-Let’s get your next vacation planned today!
+Let’s plan your next vacation today!
 And if you know of any other autism-friendly nature trails, send them my way!